-- Manual Database Performance Monitoring

-- Resolving Transient Performance Problems

-- Resolving Performance Degradation Over Time
+- Manual Database Performance Monitoring - Resolving Transient Performance Problems - Resolving Performance Degradation Over Time - Using Automatic Workload Repository Warehouse for Generating Performance Reports

-7 Manual Database Performance Monitoring
+Manual Database Performance Monitoring

 You can run the Automatic Database Diagnostic Monitor (ADDM) manually to monitor current and historical database performance.
 Typically, you use the automatic diagnostic feature of ADDM to identify performance problems with the database.
 As described in Automatic Database Performance Monitoring, ADDM runs once every hour by default.
 You can configure ADDM to run at a different time interval.
 However, in some cases you may want to run ADDM manually.